 While the financial market offers vast opportunities, it remains equally important to recognize and manage potential losses:

-• Market Risk: Political instability, economic shifts, or global crises cause volatility in asset prices that can lead to losses for investors.
+Market Risk: Political instability, economic shifts, or global crises cause volatility

-• Credit Risk: Borrowers or institutions may default on their financial commitments.
-For instance, a bond issuer may fail to pay interest, which is a classic credit risk event.
+Credit Risk: Borrowers or institutions may default on their financial commitments.

-• Liquidity Risk: Thin markets or panic scenarios may make it difficult to sell an asset without incurring a loss.
+Liquidity Risk: Markets or panic scenarios may make it difficult to sell an asset without incurring a loss.

-• Operational Risk: System failures, human errors, or internal fraud cause losses.
-Furthermore, increasing digital exposure also raises cybersecurity concerns.
+Operational Risk: System failures, human errors, or internal fraud

-• Systemic Risk: The collapse of a major institution can trigger widespread disruptions across the financial ecosystem, affecting even fundamentally strong players.
+Systemic Risk: Collapse of a major institution can trigger widespread

 Top Strategies to Manage Risk in Volatile Markets: Functions and Loss Mitigation